Samsung/tizen-docs/docs/application/dotnet/guides/nui/nui-components/Slider.md

     root.Add(utilityBasicSlider);
     ```

-Following output is generated when the slider is created using the defined style:
+Following output is generated when the Slider is created using the defined style:

 ![Slider](./media/slider.gif)

 ## Responding to ValueChangedEvent

-When you touch or pan a slider, the slider instance receives a value changed event.
+When you touch or pan a Slider, the Slider instance receives a value changed event.
 You can declare the value changed event handler as follows:

 ```cs